-If this is your first time creating a solution design document, or perhaps you are not entirely sure what designing a solution involves, we recommend that you go through this article first.
+If this is your first time creating a Solution Design document, or perhaps you are not entirely sure what Solution Design involves, we recommend you go through this article first.

-It will provide some context on the subject and layout the groundwork for the present article.
+It will provide some context and lay the groundwork for the present article.
 It will also explain why designing a solution before implementation is vital for the success of any project.